adsapphhh/Iceberg-Skiing-Adventure/README.md

 # Iceberg-Skiing-Adventure
-In the game, you are participating in an interesting golf match.
-You need to control the intensity and angle of the launch and pass the golf balls into the hole.
-The fewer the rods, the higher the score.
+This is a great challenge for skiing.
+The goal of the player is to control the skiing man jumping up and down and avoiding all the obstacles in the course of the skiing.
+Get more gold coins to achieve higher results!
 ![Alt text](https://github.com/appdev-support/Golf/blob/master/0x0ss%20(1).jpg)
 Framework